-- Landscape plans for all sites. - Plans that clearly delineate areas scheduled to be cleared, as well as trees to be saved. - Site building sections that extend through the buildings and reach to the roadways.
-At the Edgewater site, given the proposed construction of the retaining wall close to the lot line, this same type of drawing should be provided at the southern side setback. - All site plans should show structures on neighboring sites.
+- Landscape plans for all sites.
+See notes above. - Plans that clearly delineate areas scheduled to be cleared, as well as trees to be saved.
+See notes above. - Site building sections that extend through the buildings and reach to the roadways.
+At the Edgewater site, given the proposed construction of the retaining wall close to the lot line, this same type of drawing should be provided at the southern side setback.
+See notes above. - All site plans should show structures on neighboring sites.
+See notes above.